-At 31 March 2019, the Group had commitments of AED 9,483,325 thousands (31 December 2018: AED 8,403,111 thousands).
+At 30 June 2019, the Group had commitments of AED 8,936,120 thousands (31 December 2018: AED 8,403,111 thousands).
 This represents the value of contracts entered into by the Group including contracts entered into for purchase of plots of land at period/year end, net of invoices received and accruals made at that date.
+Furthermore, in accordance with the Joint Development Agreement entered by the Group with Mina Rashid, the Group has a commitment to pay 30% of future profits over the project life cycle of Mina Rashid Project.
 There were certain claims submitted by contractors relating to various projects of the Group in the ordinary course of business from which it is anticipated that no material unprovided liabilities will arise.